projectM-visualizer/projectm/LLVM_README.md

 ### Building with LLVM JIT

-I haven't updated ./autogen.sh && ./configure yet.
-However, you can build with LLVM JIT enabled by getting the LLVM development libraries
+Install the LLVM libraries (I've used llvm-7 so far).

 ```
 sudo apt-get install llvm-7-dev llvm-7-tools